Top 10+ Best Laptops For Note Taking 2023: [Officially Approved]

 What is a laptop that can be used in two ways?

 2-in-1 laptops are devices that can be used in two ways.
 It works as both a laptop and a tablet.
-They have touch screens that can be used with a stylus, so you don’t need a keyboard to use them.
-Also, there are two kinds: one with a 360-degree hinge that lets you hide the keyboard, and the other with a keyboard that can be taken off so you can carry the screen by itself.
+They have touch screens that can be used with a stylus, so you don’t need a keyboard.
+Also, there are two kinds: one with a 360-degree hinge that lets you hide the keyboard and the other with a keyboard that can be taken off to carry the screen by itself.

 Which apps are the best for taking notes?